 If you want to access custom object definitions by API, see Custom Object Definitions in Zuora API Reference.

 To view custom object definitions:

 - Navigate through Platform > Custom Objects.
 The list of custom objects will be displayed.

 - Input the custom object name in the search box.

 - Click the object name in the search result.
 The custom object details will be displayed.

 - Click + CREATE CUSTOM OBJECT at the top right corner in the custom object list view.

 - Fill in the information on the new custom object page.
-The Name and API Name fields of the custom object are required.

 - Click + NEW CUSTOM FIELD.